 Toxic myopathies are a diverse group of muscle disorders caused by a variety of medications and toxins.
-These conditions may be classified by their presumed pathogenic pattern, which is often either purely necrotizing or vacuolar.
+These conditions may be classified by their presumed histo-pathological 4 pattern, which is observed on muscle biopsy.
+4

 Muscle tissue is highly sensitive to drugs and toxins because of its high metabolic activity.
 The exact pathophysiologic mechanisms are not fully known.

 - Decreased ability to metabolize or excrete a drug and its metabolites

 - Concomitant use of statin drugs plus fibrates, macrolide antibiotics, azole antifungals, cyclosporine, amiodarone, verapamil, diltiazem, cimetidine, and/or other drugs sharing cytochrome P450 metabolism system.

 - Lipid Lowering drugs (LLD) including Statin is the most commonly reported toxic agent associated with adverse effects of toxic myopathy.4, 8 For statin users, as many as 2-20% develop toxic myopathy.
 7 The incidence of rhabdomyolysis is even more rare, occurring at a rate of 0.44 per 10,000 patient-years.9,13 Higher rates of adverse effects among the statins are associated with atorvastatin, with intermediate risk with simvastatin, lovastatin, and pravastatin.11

 - Statin induced toxic myopathy symptoms resolved within 1 week to 3 months after stopping statins.4

 - Many other drugs including other LLD (niacin and ezetimibe) and cyclosporine interact with statin and increase the risk of toxic myopathy.5